Yogesh-Yogi-1/Intelsys-Spam_Filter/README.md

         st.write("Please enter some email content to classify.")
 ```

-st.button("Classify Email"): This creates a button that the user can click to classify the email.
+**st.button("Classify Email")**: This creates a button that the user can click to classify the email.

 When the button is clicked, the app:

-1. Checks if the user has entered email content.
+**1.** Checks if the user has entered email content.

-2. If content is provided, it calls classify_email with the model and vectorizer to predict the email's classification.
+**2.** If content is provided, it calls classify_email with the model and vectorizer to predict the email's classification.

-3. The result is displayed to the user, telling them if the email is spam or ham.
+**3.** The result is displayed to the user, telling them if the email is spam or ham.

-4. If no content is entered, the app asks the user to provide email content.
+**4.** If no content is entered, the app asks the user to provide email content.

 ### 7. File Upload Option
 ```